 How Can a Property Comply with BERDO?

-Reporting must demonstrate that properties are becoming more highly efficient, have achieved significant, measurable reductions in carbon emissions, or are complying through an assessment program.
+Reporting must demonstrate that properties are becoming more highly efficient, have achieved significant, or are complying through an assessment program.

 After five years of being covered by BERDO, and every five years thereafter, buildings must also report the ways they are improving their energy performance.
 Property owners can achieve compliance by: